Why Is College So Expensive? (And How To Plan For It)

 Top Reasons for Tuition Bumps

 Supply and demand apply to college too!
 Nowadays, it can seem like it’s practically mandatory to attend college.
 Everyone wants to attend, so the market for a college education has skyrocketed.
-More students lead to more programs, faculty, academic offerings, student services, and more, which means more money is needed to cover those costs.
+More students lead to more programs.
+Then faculty, academic offerings, student services, and more, which means more money is needed to cover those costs.

 Another element that adds fuel to the fire is cuts in public funding.
 Ever since the 2008 economic recession, funding to public universities isn’t what it used to be.
 These deep cuts in public funding can’t keep pace with enrollment spikes.